What Does FFO Mean: A Simple Guide for REIT Investors

 What Does FFO Mean?

-Funds From Operations (FFO) stands for the income a real estate investment trust (REIT) earns from its core business, excluding non-cash and one-time accounting items.
+Funds From Operations (FFO) is the income a real estate investment trust (REIT) earns from its core business, after stripping out non-cash and one-time accounting items.

 Depreciation can make a REIT’s profits look smaller than they really are.
-That’s why FFO helps investors understand the real performance and cash-generating ability of a REIT’s assets.
+That’s why FFO helps investors understand the real performance of a REIT’s assets, much like how tracking open interest in options trading helps traders gauge true market activity beneath the surface.

-FFO Formula (Nareit Standard): FFO = Net Income + Depreciation + Amortization – Gains on Sales of Property
+FFO Formula (Nareit Standard): FFO = Net Income + Depreciation + Amortization minus Gains on Sales of Property

-(Optional additions: + Losses on sales – Interest income if non-operating)
+(Optional additions: + Losses on sales minus Interest income if non-operating)

 Step-by-Step Guide to Calculating FFO